San Francisco’s leather district let its freak flag fly Sunday for the Folsom Street Fair, the world’s largest gathering of kink lovers.

-A festivalgoer going by Nikon Z-9 came dressed like a K-9 officer.
+A festivalgoer going by Nikon Z-9 came dressed as a K-9 officer.
 He said his partner hadn’t allowed him to join the military, and this was the result.

-Adjacent to one another was a daycare, with participants dressed up like little kids with diapers, and a dog kennel, with people dressed like dogs.
+A daycare, with participants dressed as kids with diapers, was next to a dog kennel, with people dressed like dogs.
 Just a dozen or so feet away from a man dressed as a toddler with a pacifier were two men mating in pup costumes.

-In the spank-a-thon section of the fair, Rob Cork was allowing strangers to attach clothespins to various parts of his naked body.
+In the spank-a-thon, Rob Cork was allowing strangers to attach clothes pins to various parts of his naked body.
 He compared himself to the first person to climb Mount Everest.

 “I’m pushing the envelope,” he said.
 “It’s the shock value to the audience.
 It’s a challenge to myself to see if I can take it.”

 Mr. Milk was dressed as the “pope of kink,” and he certainly looked the part.
-Milk’s partner, Milk von Cakez, has been coming to the fair for 23 years, since she was 18.
+His partner, Milk von Cakez, has been coming to the fair for 23 years, since she was 18.

 “I’m a sinning sister out here spreading the gospel of blasphemy,” she said.